rafasgj/rafaeljeffman.com/projects/freeipa/en/basic-lab-ad-trust.md

 through `5` (that is install Windows until you can login Administrator, and setup its network connection).

-After the Windows installation, you need to configure it so that Ansbile can connect to it using [WinRM connector].
+After the Windows installation, you need to configure it so that Ansible can connect to it using [WinRM connector].
 [Red Hat] has provided a [nice document] with instructions and details on automating Microsoft Windows tasks with Ansible (you should read it and follow some links).